phoenixframework/phoenix/guides/directory_structure.md

 └── telemetry.ex
 ```

-All of the files which are currently in the `controllers`, `templates`, and `views` directories are there to create the "Welcome to Phoenix!" page we saw in the "Up and running" guide.
+All of the files which are currently in the `controllers`, `templates`, and `views` directories are there to create the "Welcome to Phoenix!" page we saw in the "[Up and running](up_and_running.html)" guide.
 The `channels` directory is where we will add code related to building real-time Phoenix applications.

 By looking at `templates` and `views` directories, we can see Phoenix provides features for handling layouts and error pages out of the box.

 Besides the directories mentioned, `lib/hello_web` has four files at its root. `lib/hello_web/endpoint.ex` is the entry-point for HTTP requests.
-Once the browser accesses `http://localhost:4000`, the endpoint starts processing the data, eventually leading to the router, which is defined in `lib/hello_web/router.ex`.
+Once the browser accesses [http://localhost:4000](http://localhost:4000), the endpoint starts processing the data, eventually leading to the router, which is defined in `lib/hello_web/router.ex`.
 The router defines the rules to dispatch requests to "controllers", which then uses "views" and "templates" to render HTML pages back to clients.
-We explore these layers in length in other guides, starting with the "Request life-cycle" guide coming next.
+We explore these layers in length in other guides, starting with the "[Request life-cycle](request_lifecycle.html)" guide coming next.

-Through _telemetry_, Phoenix is able to collect metrics and send monitoring events of your application.
+Through _Telemetry_, Phoenix is able to collect metrics and send monitoring events of your application.
 The `lib/hello_web/telemetry.ex` file defines the supervisor responsible for managing the telemetry processes.
 You can find more information on this topic in the [Telemetry guide](telemetry.html).

 Finally, there is a `lib/hello_web/gettext.ex` file which provides internationalization through [Gettext](https://hexdocs.pm/gettext/Gettext.html).
 If you are not worried about internationalization, you can safely skip this file and its contents.